mateusz83/msRay/README.md

 - glowing pixels

 *msRay_devpack_v0.33:*
+- new, faster floor/ceiling rendering algorithm.
+It is based on potentially visible cell lists that are pre-generated in editor and saved to leve file.
+The flats are rendered first then the walls are rendered.
+The algorithm uses screen projection and Sutherland-Hodgman polygon clipping.
+For every visible cell that has floor and ceiling - the floor tile is rendered first, then the ceiling tile.
 - textured walls/floors/ceilings
-- new, faster floor/ceiling rendering algorithm (that uses screen projection and Sutherland-Hodgman polygon clipping)
 - mipmaps from 256x256 px to 32x32 px
 - baked lightmaps
 - distance shading
 - glowing pixels

 *msRay_devpack_v0.32:*
+- textured during the walls raycasting the information about empty horizontal spans are gathered.
+They are used to render floors and ceilings.
+For every visible cell that has floor and ceiling - the floor tile is rendered first, then the ceiling tile.
 - textured walls/floors/ceilings
 - mipmaps from 256x256 px to 4x4 px
 - baked lightmaps